linz/topo-workflows/docs/infrastructure/disaster.recovery.md

 5. You need to be able to log in using the following AWS accounts and roles to restore production:
    - LI Topo production account as admin
    - ODR access account as admin using the admin profile

+## EKS cluster

+### Purpose

+Rebuild the EKS cluster and Argo Workflows from scratch, while keeping the RDS database up.

 ### Setup